-If there are any left after you cut them out and show them around, you need to wrap them individually in plastic wrap and store them in the fridge.
+If there are any left after you cut them out and show them around, you need to store them in the fridge.
 They are called refrigerator cookies for a reason…if they stay outside too long they get soft and falling apart-ish.
-But they are a little piece of heaven when they are cold, and that is well worth the 10 minutes it will take you to wrap them up.
+But they are a little piece of heaven when they are cold.

 So there you have it, the latest in my line of s’mores cookies.
 It won’t be the last…

 This easy recipe for S’mores Refrigerator Cookies takes this classic chocolate, marshmallow and graham cracker dessert from the campfire to the kitchen, in simple to make, no-bake cookie bar form.

 - 3 sticks plus 2 tablespoons butter

 - 2 cups of mini marshmallows, plus extra for sprinkling on top

 - Line a 9×13-inch baking sheep with non-stick foil or parchment paper.

 - Break the graham crackers into small pieces (you are going for roughly an inch in size) and put in a large bowl.
 Add two cups of mini marshmallows and mix together.

 - Melt the butter, cocoa, and corn syrup in a medium pot over medium heat, stirring until everything is nice and smooth.
 Let it cool for about 10 minutes.

 - Pour chocolate mixture over graham crackers and marshmallows.
 Stir gently until everything is mixed up, and then gently press the mixture firmly into your prepared 9 x 13 pan.